cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 This section provides an example of a COSE full message signature.

 Size of binary file is 2560 bytes.

+{{{ RFC Editor:  This example assumes that -46 will be assigned for the HSS-LMS algorithm.
+If another value is assigned, then the example needs to be regenerated. }}}

 ~~~
 98(